nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     * 1b1.
 Healthcare Xpress shows that patient/nurse.

     * 1b2.
-Medical administrator requests to delete that patient from a nurse or delete a patient from that nurse.
+Medical administrator requests to remove that patient from a nurse or remove a patient from that nurse.

       Use case resumes from step 4.